-Polish soprano Iwona Sobotka achieved instant international acclaim as the Grand Prize winner of the Queen Elisabeth Music Competition.
+Iwona Sobotka achieved international acclaim as the Grand Prize winner of the Queen Elisabeth International Music Competition of Belgium.
 Other awards include first prizes at the Warsaw Polish Art Song Competition, the Paderewski Competition in Bydgoszcz and the East & West Artists International Auditions in New York, where she was awarded her debut concert in Carnegie Hall.

-She has performed with the most important Polish orchestras, as well as other European orchestras such as the Berliner Philharmoniker, Wiener Symphoniker, Rundfunk-Sinfonieorchester Berlin, NDR Sinfonieorchester, Bayerischer Rundfunkorchester, Royal Philharmonic Orchestra, Danish National Symphony Orchestra, Orchestre Philharmonique du Luxembourg, having worked with many of today’s pre-eminent conductors including Sir Colin Davies, Sir Simon Rattle, Marco Armiliato, Sylvain Cambreling, Jesus Lopez Cobos, Jacek Kaspszyk, Aleksandar Markovic, Juanjo Mena, Massimo Zanetti and Antoni Wit.
+She has performed with the orchestras across Europe including the Berlin Philharmonic, London Symphony Orchestra, Vienna Symphony, NDR Elbphilharmonie Orchestra, Bavarian Radio Symphony Orchestra, Royal Philharmonic Orchestra, Danish National Symphony Orchestra, Orchestre Philharmonique du Luxembourg, having worked with many of today’s pre-eminent conductors including Sir Colin Davies, Sir Simon Rattle, Marco Armiliato, Sylvain Cambreling, Jesus Lopez Cobos, Jacek Kaspszyk, Aleksandar Markovic, Juanjo Mena and Massimo Zanetti.

-Equally at home on the concert, as well the opera stage.
-Iwona Sobotka made her debut at the National Opera in Paris, and has performed the roles of Violetta (La Traviata), Tatyana (Eugene Onegin), Pamina (The Magic Flute), Donna Anna (Don Giovanni), Julia (Romeo and Juliette) or Micaëla (Carmen).
-In 2010 she made her debut in the Schleswig Holstein Musik Festival in the title role of Halka in the opera by Stanisław Moniuszko, and continued that association in the summer of 2011, in the role of Liù in Turandot to great critical acclaim.
+Equally at home on the stage, as well as on the concert platform.
+Iwona Sobotka made her debut at the National Opera in Paris, and has performed the role of Pamina in Mozart’s The Magic Flute, Donna Anna in Mozart’s Don Giovanni, Mimi in Puccini’s La Boheme, Violetta in Verdi’s La Traviata, Tatyana in Tchaikovsky’s Eugene Onegin, and Micaëla in Bizet’s Carmen.
+In 2010 she made her debut in the Schleswig Holstein Musik Festival in the title role of Halka in Moniuszko’s opera, and continued that association in the summer of 2011, in the role of Liù in Puccini’s Turandot to great critical acclaim.

-Iwona Sobotka is widely acknowledged for her interpretations of Polish vocal repertoire – in particular the works of Karol Szymanowski.
-In 2004, she contributed to a complete collection of his songs released by the Dutch label Channel Classics and was distinguished by National Academy of Recording Arts in Poland with the „Fryderyk” Award for the most outstanding recording of polish music.
-On a subsequent release for EMI Classics in 2006, she performed Songs of a Fairytale Princess with Sir Simon Rattle and the City of Birmingham Symphony Orchestra which received five stars from the prestigious BBC Music Magazine.
-In 2010 she participated in a ‘Szymanowski Focus’ program curated by Piotr Anderszewski to promote the music of Symanowski with concerts in Wigmore Hall and Carnegie Hall.
+Iwona Sobotka is widely acknowledged for her interpretations of the works of Karol Szymanowski.
+In 2004, she contributed to a complete collection of his songs and was distinguished by the National Academy of Recording Artis in Poland with the Fryderyk Award for this recording.
+On a subsequent release for EMI Classics in 2006, she performed Songs of a Fairytale Princess with Sir Simon Rattle and the City of Birmingham Symphony Orchestra which received five stars in BBC Music Magazine.
+In 2010 she participated in a ‘Szymanowski Focus’ program curated by Piotr Anderszewski to promote the music of Szymanowski with concerts in Wigmore Hall in London and Carnegie Hall in New York.